Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2100

 7-Time Best Lawyer & Highly Rated

-Featured as a New York Law Journal Trailblazer and maintained a perfect 10.0 "Superb" AVVO Rating for over a decade.
+Featured as a New York Law Journal Trailblazer and maintained a "Superb" AVVO Rating for over a decade.
 Voted 7-Time Winner of the Best of Long Island.

 Unrivaled Criminal Trial Advocacy